-Rainbow Blue’s focus is to peer support each other and to bring in gay-needs aware guest speakers to present information on various aspects on men’s health and prostate cancer.
+Rainbow Blue’s focus is to provide peer support and raise awareness on various aspects of men’s health including prostate cancer.